-Bringing great people together to tackle big health issues from different perspectives
+Bringing great people together to tackle complex health issues from different perspectives

 Partnerships are an essential part of our strategy.
 We collaborate with a wide range of people, groups and organisations to deliver different aspects of our work.

-We are open to partnering with anyone who shares our aims, in order to develop solutions, gain insights and share knowledge that can be used to effect change in our boroughs and similar urban communities.
-Partnerships and collaborative working is essential to us.
-By bringing people together, we believe we can make a bigger difference, joining up different approaches and making something more than the sum of its parts.
+We are open to partnering with anyone who shares our aims, to develop solutions, gain insights and share knowledge that can be used to effect change in our boroughs and other urban areas.
+Partnerships and collaborative working are important to us.
+By bringing people together and joining up different approaches, we believe we can make a bigger difference.

 Our partnerships focus on three things:

-Our strategy focuses on improving the health of people living in urban, deprived and diverse areas.
-Our work in the London boroughs of Lambeth and Southwark contributes to our overall learning and understanding of the drivers and contributors of urban health.
+Our strategy focuses on improving the health of people living in urban areas.
+Our work in the London boroughs of Lambeth and Southwark adds to our overall learning and understanding of the drivers and contributors of urban health.

-We’re keen to share the insights we gain from our programmes across London and further afield with comparable cities that face the same urban health challenges.
+We’re keen to share the insights we gain from our programmes in South London with inner-city areas that face the same health challenges.
+Find out more about how we're working to tackle complex health issues in urban areas.

-We’re currently focusing on two issues: reducing childhood obesity and improving the health and care for people with multiple long-term conditions.
+We’re currently focusing on three issues: reducing childhood obesity, slowing down people's progression towards multiple long-term conditions, finding innovative solutions to the health effects of air pollution and supporting young people with mental health issues.
 Some of the ways we want to work with partners include:

-We work in partnership with Guy’s and St Thomas’ NHS Foundation Trust to provide exceptional care and a world-class environment for patients and staff in Guy's, St Thomas' and the Evelina Children's Hospital, as well as in community health centres across the boroughs.
-We help our hospitals and community sites to provide exceptional healthcare, through supporting a world-class environment for patients and staff alike.
+We work in partnership with Guy’s and St Thomas’ NHS Foundation Trust to support staff to provide exceptional care to patients.
+We help Guy's, St Thomas' and the Evelina Children's Hospital, and community health centres across the boroughs provide a world class environment.

 We want to hear from anyone who has an idea, resources or insight that can help us achieve our goals.